arsip/bestguess/README.md

 the (possibly) "long tail" of high run times looks like.

-BestGuess provides a (modest) description of the tail by showing the 95th and 99th percentile figures in the context of the quartile figures: minimum (Q₀, 0th percentile), first quartile (Q₁, 25th percentile), median (Q₂, 50th percentile), third quartile (Q₃, 75th percentile), and maximum (Q₄, 100th percentile).
+BestGuess provides a (modest) description of the tail by showing the 95th and 99th percentile figures in the context of the quartile figures: minimum (Q₀, the 0th percentile), first quartile (Q₁, the 25th percentile), median (Q₂, the 50th percentile), third quartile (Q₃, the 75th percentile), and maximum (Q₄, the 100th percentile).

 You need at least 20 runs to get 95th and at least 100 runs to get 99th percentile numbers.